-On March 28, 2023, Semantix acquired acquired the assets, businesses and operations of ATSaúde as part of the company's strategic plan to expand its offerings and presence in the Healthcare & Life Science industry in Brazil, with a specific focus on the pharmaceutical industry.
+On March 28, 2023, Semantix acquired of ATSaúde's assets, businesses, and operations as part of the company's strategic plan to expand its offerings and presence in the Healthcare & Life Science industry in Brazil, with a specific focus on the pharmaceutical industry.
 ATSaúde is a Brazilian health data company that offers a curated and organized dashboard to the pharmaceutical industry in Brazil.
 It was founded in 2018 by André Marques dos Santos.
 The solution operates in a parameterized manner, aiming to ensure traceability and later auditability of processes and workflows.